Azure/CCOInsights/dashboards/CCODashboard-Governance/GovernanceDeploymentGuide.md

 # Installing the custom connector

-The new CCO Azure Governance Dashboard requires to install the Power BI Custom Connector that you will find in the same folder as the CCO Governance Dashboard ([CCoDashboardAzureConnector.mez]).
-This new Custom Connector allows us to leverage new information from Azure Management REST APIs required to put all the information together.
+The CCO Azure Governance Dashboard requires to install the Power BI Custom Connector located in the same folder as the CCO Governance Dashboard ([CCoDashboardAzureConnector.mez]).
+This Custom Connector allows us to leverage information from Azure Management REST APIs that requires POST methods and errors control

-To install the custom connector you must copy the file [CCoDashboardAzureConnector.mez](https://github.com/josunefon/ccodashboard/blob/master/dashboards/CCODashboard-Governance/CcoDashboardAzureConnector.mez) from the **ccodashboard/dashboards/CCODashboard-Governance/** folder to the folder that Power BI creates by default in the Documents folder in your PC.
+To install the custom connector you must copy the file [CCoDashboardAzureConnector.mez](/dashboards/CCODashboard-Governance/CcoDashboardAzureConnector.mez) from the **ccodashboard/dashboards/CCODashboard-Governance/** folder to the folder that Power BI creates by default in the Documents folder in your PC.
 If this folder doesn't exist, you can create a new one with this name.

 The path should be **C:\Users\\%username%\Documents\Power BI Desktop\Custom Connectors**